Museums aren’t just places to look—they’re places to do.

 Ranges vary by scope, fabrication, and content complexity.
 We provide fixed-price proposals after discovery.

-- Content updates (post-launch): scoped via support plan
+- Content updates (post-launch): scoped via a support plan

 Typical timeline (8–24 weeks)